 Hitting The Trails

-So, you're looking to get into off road riding?
+So, you're looking to start mountain biking?

 Well my friend you've made a great decision!